 1. BARKBAY No Pull Reflective Dog Harness

-Compared to standard nylon harnesses, the BARKBAY model prioritizes ventilation and lightweight comfort.
-The tradeoff is that it may not offer the same ruggedness as heavy-duty tactical options.
+Compared to standard harnesses, the BARKBAY model prioritizes breathability and safety for active dogs.
+The main tradeoff is that its lightweight build may not be as robust for heavy-duty pullers.

 - Highly breathable mesh